A Self-supervised Representation Learning of Sentence Structure for Authorship Attribution: Experimental Studies

 \subsection{Representation Learning Evaluation: Comparing to the Baselines}

-In this section, we compare the performance of structural embeddings learned from our model to two other pre-trained general word embeddings including Glove \cite{pennington2014glove} and FastText \cite{bojanowski2017enriching}.
+In this section, we compare the performance of structural embeddings learned from our model to two other pre-trained general word embeddings, including Glove \cite{pennington2014glove} and FastText \cite{bojanowski2017enriching}.
 We use BoV representation of sentences for both its simplicity and its capability at capturing sentence level properties \cite{conneau2018you}.
-Table \ref{tab:repResults} reports the results of different sentence embeddings for all the 10 probing tasks which the best results are highlighted in bold.
+Table \ref{tab:repResults} reports the results of different sentence embeddings for all the 10 probing tasks and the best results are highlighted in bold.
 Human.
 Eval. results report the human validated upper bounds for all the tasks (refer to \cite{conneau2018you} for more details).
+In BiLSTM Structural, we have used the syntactic sub-network as the encoder.
 Using BiLSTM encoder to generate the structural sentence embeddings does not show any improvement in terms of accuracy when compared to BoV structural representations except for BShift (0.07\% increase) and CoordInv (2.65\% increase) simply due to the fact that these tasks are heavily sensitive to the word orders in the sentence and BiLSTM preserves orders in the input sequence while BoV does not.

+The performance results of word embeddings alone show that FastText outperforms Glove in all the tasks by the average of 1.26\% .
+This indicates that FastText embeddings capture slightly more linguistic features compared to Glove.
+Moreover, concatenating Glove/FastText embeddings with the structural embeddings (BoV Structural+Glove / BoV Structural+FastText) improves the the performance in all the tasks by the average of 2.37\% / 2.39\%.
+Hence, concatenating structural embeddings with the pre-trained word embeddings further improves the linguistic features captured compared to when the word embeddings are used alone.

 According to the results, BoV representation of sentences from structural embeddings outperforms FastText embeddings in SentLen and TreeDepth by 12.8\% and 1.3\%, respectively.
 Furthermore, combining structural embeddings and FastText embeddings enhances the accuracy in all tasks compared to when only either of them is used.
 For instance, it improves the accuracy of ObjNum by 2.7\%, SubjNum by 2.00\%, TopConst by 4.5\%, TreeDepth by 2.6\%, SentLen by 10.7\% compared to when only FastText embeddings are used.
 Unsurprisingly, combining FastText embeddings with structural embeddings does not significantly improve accuracy in WC, SOMO, and CoordInv tasks due to the fact that these tasks are heavily reliant on semantics and structural embeddings do not result in further improvements.
 Finally, BoV representation of sentences by combining structural embedding and FastText embeddings consistently outperforms the baseline representations in all the tasks, with an average improvement over BoV Glove and BoV FastText of 6\% and 3.9\%, respectively.